Morkalork/ad-hoc-doc/README.md

 ## For when?

-If you ever get a requirement to add 100% comment coverage of exported modules, this is your solution
+If you ever get a requirement to add 100% comment coverage of exported modules, this extension is your solution